smithb16/cad101/chapters/first-widget.md

 \label{aside:part_units}
 \heading{Changing Part Units}

-\noindent SolidWorks plays well with most length units from small to large, provided the dimensions remain within the scale of manmade objects.
-SolidWorks' units are defined in *Options > Document Properties > Units*.
+\noindent \solidworks{} plays well with most length units from small to large, provided the dimensions remain within the scale of manmade objects. \solidworks{}' units are defined in *Options > Document Properties > Units*.
 ![](../images/figures/unit-settings.png)

 However, the easiest way to change the part's units are with the dropdown menu in the bottom-right of the working area.